Skip to main content

 Heavy Equipment and Oversized Loads

-Heavy equipment and oversized freight are the highest-paying flatbed loads.
+Heavy equipment and oversized freight are the highest-paying flatbed loads, often commanding the strongest flatbed rates per mile.
 They also require the most planning, permits, and specialized trailers.
+Because these loads frequently push the legal limits, review our flatbed weight limits guide before booking.

 Construction equipment — Excavators, bulldozers, backhoes, and skid steers are loaded onto lowboy or RGN trailers.
 These loads are often oversize (wide or tall) and overweight, requiring permits in every state along the route.
 Escort vehicles may be required.